-The fact that differential exposure to school poverty alone explains all of the association between segregation and achievement gaps does not imply that other forms of segregation do not affect achievement gaps.
-Residential segregation and between-district segregation may contribute to achievement gaps, for example, but they may do so primarily through their effect on school segregation patterns.
-As Tables A1 and A2 show, racial differences in exposure to poor schoolmates are strongly correlated (0.78 and 0.73, respectively, in the black-white and Hispanic-white cases) with racial differences in poor neighbors.
-This is not surprising, given that most students attend schools relatively close to home; residential segregation is one factor shaping school segregation patterns.
-Likewise, racial differences in exposure to minority schoolmates and neighbors may contribute to achievement gaps, because of the disproportionately high poverty rates among minority students.
+Residential segregation may contribute to achievement gaps primarily through its effect on school segregation patterns.
+As tables A1 and A2 show, racial differences in exposure to poor schoolmates are strongly correlated (0.78 and 0.72, respectively, in the black-white and Hispanic-white cases) with racial differences in poor neighbors.
+This is not surprising, given that most students attend schools relatively close to home; residential segregation is a key factor shaping school segregation patterns.
+Thus residential segregation-particularly racial differences in exposure to neighborhood poverty-may affect achievement patters (see, for example, Chetty, Hendren and Katz 2015, for evidence that neighborhood poverty affects long-term educational outcomes), but it may do so primarily by leading to differences in school quality.